HandBrake/HandBrake-docs/source/docs/en/latest/help/why-activity-log.markdown

 ## But what about my privacy?

-Maybe you are concerned about privacy and what the Activity Log might tell us and the world about you.
-I understand your concern.
+Maybe you are concerned about privacy and what the Activity Log might tell us and the world about you. we understand your concern.
 The vast majority of what is in the Activity Log is very technical and not descriptive of the subject matter of your source media.
 But there are things like file and path names in the log that you might prefer not sharing.